 - Must pass 1st year program and be recommended by the instructor; limited space available

-Upon acceptance into the program, student and parent/guardian are encouraged to participate in the Orientation at Cascadia Tech Academy.
+Note: Upon acceptance into the program, student and parent/guardian are required to attend the orientation at Cascadia Tech Academy.

 Lab Time/Theory Time: